disease-maps/disease-maps.github.io/pages/projects/isd_app2.md

 ![kc_ad_hypo](https://github.com/user-attachments/assets/e3199474-0c0b-4fbd-986c-4d57d517c3f0)

-## Suggesting mechanistic consequences of gene variants
-We collected genes harbouring variants (SNPs) associated with AD and PsO from the Open Targets Genetics database.
-These AD- and PsO-associated genes were integrated with the ISD map as a publicly available dataset.
-The AD map contains 28 of the 330 AD-associated genes ([see these genes (in orange) in the map](https://imi-biomap.elixir-luxembourg.org/minerva/index.html?id=ADmaps_10-02-25&perfectMatch=false&modelId=384&backgroundId=610&x=2820&y=1623&z=5&overlaysId=1367)), and the PsO map contains 42 of 794 PsO-associated genes ([see these genes (in green) in the map](https://imi-biomap.elixir-luxembourg.org/minerva/index.html?id=PsO_map&perfectMatch=false&modelId=389&backgroundId=612&x=6509&y=1929&z=5.242334845066072&overlaysId=1369)).

 <h2 id="genet1"></h2>

-### Hypothesis: resistance to dupilumab due to enhanced expression of IFNG in Th1 cells favoured by SNPs in upstream IFNG regulators
+## Hypothesis: resistance to dupilumab due to enhanced expression of IFNG in Th1 cells favoured by SNPs in upstream IFNG regulators
-We analysed the ISD map after integration of disease-associated genes to investigate their influence at the mechanistic level.
+We collected genes harbouring variants (SNPs) associated with AD from the Open Targets Genetics database and then mapped them to the ISD map ([see these genes (in orange) in the map](https://imi-biomap.elixir-luxembourg.org/minerva/index.html?id=ADmaps_10-02-25&perfectMatch=false&modelId=384&backgroundId=610&x=2820&y=1623&z=5&overlaysId=1367)).
+After integration of these AD-associated genes to the map, we sough to investigate their influence at the mechanistic level.
 To this end, we manually inspected the pathways of the ISD map for proteins encoded by the matched disease-associated genes that directly influence other proteins.
 As discussed previously, IFNG seems to partially compensate for IL4R inhibition by positively stimulating the expression of several AD-promoting genes also stimulated by IL4R in KCs (3A).
 As IFNG is mainly produced by Th1 cells, we checked the Th1 cell map for the presence of proteins encoded by AD-associated genes that could somehow influence IFNG expression.
 Interestingly, there are five proteins encoded by AD-associated genes (IL18RAP, IL18R1, TRAF6, CARD11 and NFKBIA) upstream to the IFNG expression.
 We hypothesise that SNPs in these genes could favour IFNG expression in Th1 cells and, therefore, counteract the action of dupilumab, i.e., IL4R inhibition.